Llanymynech: History

 Llanymynech Hill is one of Wales' earliest mining sites.
-Evidence suggests that copper was mined and smelted here in the late Bronze Age, and that ores were used to make bronze weapons and other implements.
-The hill above Llanymynech is crowned with an extensive Iron Age hillfort, which extends over 57 hectares, and surrounds a cave opening known as the Ogof.
+Evidence suggests that copper was mined and smelted here in the late Bronze Age, and that the metal was used to make bronze weapons and other implements.
+The hill above Llanymynech is crowned with an extensive Iron Age hillfort, which extends over 57 hectares (140 acres), and surrounds a cave opening known as the Ogof.
 The size of this hillfort is probably explained by the presence of the copper mines.
 The hillfort would have served as protection for the mine, and housed the labourers employed in the extraction of copper.

 The Bronze Age British miners would have used fire-setting mining techniques, but with the arrival of the Romans the cavern was extended and more extensively mined.
-According to the Clwyd Powys Archaeological Trust, before the hill was landscaped for the current golf course, at least ten shafts were visible on the southern part of the hill, together with a large number of shallow pits and shaft-mounds.
+According to the Clwyd-Powys Archaeological Trust, before the hill was landscaped for the current golf course, at least ten shafts were visible on the southern part of the hill, together with a large number of shallow pits and shaft-mounds.
 The main entrance to the mine is still the Ogof.
 A number of Roman artefacts have been found in the mine including a number of bones and burials, and a hoard of 30 first and second century silver coins of Roman currency found in 1965 by some schoolboys, now conserved at the National Museum of Wales.
 The mine was probably abandoned c.
-200 CE.
+200 AD.

 In Anglo-Saxon times, Offa's Dyke was built c.
 430 and 652, through what is probably the main street in Llanymynech, on the east side of the road.
 It is thought the west wall of St Agatha's churchyard was built on the raised part of the dyke.
 Today, the Offa's Dyke Path passes through the village.